spectrocloud/librarium/packages/docs/content/10-audit-logs.md

 The Spectro Cloud management platform application captures audit logs to track the user interaction with the application resources along with the timeline.
 For certain resources, the system-level modifications are also captured in the audit logs.

 The audit log contains information about the resource and the user who performed the action.
-The user or the system action on the resource is classified as *Create*, *Update* and *Delete*.
+The user or the system action on the resource is classified as *Create*, *Update*, and *Delete*.
 Every resource is categorized as a type that helps the user to scope down the audit logs.

 # Accessing Audit Logs